metamesh/metamesh.org/contact.md

 ## Conduct

-We adhere to a [Code of Conduct](https://github.com/pittmesh/governance/blob/master/code-of-conduct.markdown) that governs how we interact with each other and our community.
+We adhere to a the [PittMesh Code of Conduct](https://github.com/pittmesh/governance/blob/master/code-of-conduct.markdown), which governs how we interact with each other and our community.

 ## Mailing list